 • Manager or owner of a farm, forest, nursery, or greenhouse, or

 • Labor contractor for a farm, forest, nursery, or greenhouse, or

 • Custom (for hire) pesticide applicator or independent crop consultant hired by a farm, forest, nursery, or greenhouse operator.

 Most WPS provisions are protections that you, as an employer, must provide for your own employees and, in some instances, to yourself.
 The WPS covers two types of employers, which it defines according to the type of work their employees do.

 Revision of the WPS

 On November 2, 2015 the EPA revised the WPS, making significant changes to the rule’s requirements.
-Most of the revised provisions will become effective January 2, 2017.
+Most of the revised provisions became effective January 2, 2018.
 The website below contains the new WPS training materials and information.